Who We Are

 President

-Laura teaches MBSR for Atlanta Mindfulness and East Coast Mindfulness in addition to teaching mindfulness workshops and courses for a variety of academic, healthcare, and veterinary communities.
-She has been a member of Atlanta Insight Meditation Community since its formation and was a member of the Atlanta Mindfulness Meditation Community before that.
+Laura has been a member of Atlanta Insight Meditation Community since its formation and was a member of the Atlanta Secular Buddhist Sangha prior to that.
+She currently serves as the AIMC Retreat Manager.
 Laura's loves include the natural world, her family, preparing delicious food, and helping people connect with wisdom and joy.

 Treasurer

-Tim's Dharma journey began with a high school class assignment which led to study of Buddhism in college, then two years of Zen training, seven years of monastic training in Vedanta, and a PhD in History of Religions.
-Before retirement in 2015, administrative work at the Harvard Center for World Religions, the American Academy of Religions, and Emory University Libraries afforded Tim opportunities to continue learning in the field.
+Tim's Dharma journey began with an inspiration from a high school class assignment in 1966 which led to study of Buddhism in college, then two years of Zen training, seven years of monastic training in Vedanta, and a PhD in History of Religions at the University of Chicago.
+Before retirement in 2015, he worked at the Harvard Center for World Religions, the American Academy of Religions, and Emory University Libraries.

-Tim enjoys studying Suttas, transcribing AIMC Dharma talks, creating "Daily Dharma" emails, and sharing his journey every day with Catherine Larson.
+Tim enjoys studying the Pali Suttas, meditation, and sharing his journey with this Sangha.

 Board Member/Virtual Host